ckeditor/ckeditor5/packages/ckeditor5-editor-multi-root/docs/api/editor-multi-root.md

 category: api-reference
 ---

-# CKEditor 5 multi-root editor implementation
+# CKEditor&nbsp;5 multi-root editor implementation

 [![npm version](https://badge.fury.io/js/%40ckeditor%2Fckeditor5-editor-multi-root.svg)](https://www.npmjs.com/package/@ckeditor/ckeditor5-editor-multi-root)

-The multi-root editor implementation for CKEditor 5.
+The multi-root editor implementation for CKEditor&nbsp;5.
 See the {@link examples/builds/multi-root-editor demo}.

 ## Documentation

 This package contains the {@link module:editor-multi-root/multirooteditor~MultiRootEditor} class.
 Follow there to learn more about this type of editor and how to initialize it.

 This package contains the source version of the multi-root editor.
-Read more about {@link installation/index CKEditor 5 builds}.
+Read more about {@link installation/index CKEditor&nbsp;5 builds}.

 ## Installation